opendevshop/devshop/README.txt

 -------------------------
 Install devshop_hosting

-Download devshop_provision into your @hostmaster site with drush:
+Download devshop_hosting into your @hostmaster site with drush:
   $ drush @hostmaster dl devshop_hosting

 Enable devshop_tasks with drush.
 Unless you like visiting your admin pages.